 It is easy to teach even by those who have no or little expertise in programming.
 I have seen it ‘taught’ in many schools by teachers whose subject speciality was not even remotely close to computing (anything from PE to history through English) but “were good with computers”.

 The tools used in ‘pop computing’ are fine, as long as they are used for what they are meant for: engagement and introducing the basic concepts.
 It is important to realise their limitations and to know when to move on from them to proper, grown-up programming languages (text-based programming.)
-This is the only way to learn about using functions, writing robust and efficient code, using the right data structures for the right tasks etc… Our view is that 9-11 year olds are ready to move on to Python or similar languages, and once they do they should not look back.
+This is the only way to learn about using functions, writing robust and efficient code, using the right data structures for the right tasks etc… Our view is that 7 year olds are ready to start moving on to Python or similar languages, and roughly from the age of 9 or 10 they should only be learning to code using proper languages.
+Once they get the hang of Python, they should not look back.
 They will be on their way to help change the future.

 * Scratch is a program for kids that allows you to drag and drop blocks that perform basic coding tasks.
 If you have children at school you’ve probably heard about it and maybe you’ve seen your child use it at home too.